littleosbook/littleosbook/output.md

 ### Moving the Cursor

 Moving the cursor of the framebuffer is done via two different I/O ports.
-The cursor position is determined with a 16 bits integer, 0 means row zero, column zero, 1 means row zero, column one, 80 means row one, column zero, and so on.
+The cursor position is determined with a 16 bits integer: 0 means row zero, column zero; 1 means row zero, column one; 80 means row one, column zero and so on.
-Since the position is 16 bits large, and the `out` assembly instruction only take 8 bits as data, the position must be sent in two turns, first 8 bits then the next 8 bits.
+Since the position is 16 bits large, and the `out` assembly instruction argument is 8 bits, the position must be sent in two turns, first 8 bits then the next 8 bits.
 The framebuffer has two I/O ports, one for accepting the data, and one for describing the data being received.
-Port `0x3D4` is the command port that describes the data and port `0x3D5` is for the data itself.
+Port `0x3D4` [@osdev:vga] is the port that describes the data and port `0x3D5` [@osdev:vga] is for the data itself.

 To set the cursor at row one, column zero (position `80 = 0x0050`), one would use the following assembly instructions: